 Please arrive a few minutes early so that we can go over any issues or concerns.
 A health intake form is sent over email prior to your appointment for you to fill out.
 We like to be aware of any ongoing health issues and areas that you would like to focus on.
-This will help me plan the best session for you.
+This will help us plan the best session for you.

-After the interview, I will leave the room to allow you to disrobe and lie down on the table under the top sheet and blanket.
-I will knock and make sure you are prepared before entering.
+After the interview, the therapist will leave the room to allow you to disrobe and lie down on the table under the top sheet and blanket.
+The therapist will knock and make sure you are prepared before entering.
 You will always be covered by the sheet and blanket throughout the session, and only the area that is being worked will be undraped*.
 Most sessions involve techniques applied directly on the skin, but techniques can also be performed over clothes or over the sheet if that is more comfortable.

 *Please read the National Certification Board's Code of Ethics with regard to therapist-client interaction.
 Inappropriate behavior or requests will result in the session being terminated immediately.

 Will my massage be painful?

 Massage therapy should never be painful.
 Sometimes when working on a particularly tight or previously injured area, there can be a level of therapeutic discomfort.
 However, it should be at a level that still allows the muscle to let go.
 Some people call it the "hurts so good" feeling.
 If you feel that your muscles are tightening in response to the work, then it is no longer effective.
 It is not therapeutic to "push past the pain" - rather, it can cause more damage to the tissue.
-Please speak up as soon as you are experiencing any pain so that I can adjust the pressure immediately.
+Please speak up as soon as you are experiencing any pain so that your therapist can adjust the pressure immediately.

 If you are very sensitive to touch, you may be interested in trying a non-massage modality, such as Reiki, which involves very gentle holds at energy centers on the body or can even be done with the hands off of the body, or Reflexology, which involves pressure applied just to points on the feet.